-- the individual may be eligible for now or upon discharge from institutionalization or incarceration; - (d) Provide any clinical records and contact information to OHA and its designees for oversight and coordination purposes, upon request; and - (e) In providing recommendations, treatment service planning, and discharge planning, ensure that Individuals: - i.
+- (d) Provide any clinical records and contact information to OHA and its designees for oversight and coordination purposes, upon request; and - (e) In providing recommendations, treatment service planning, and discharge planning, ensure that Individuals: - i.
 Are recommended for Services in the least restrictive, most integrated setting appropriate to meet the Individual's behavioral health needs; and - ii.
 Are diverted from placement at a state hospital, community hospital, and secure residential treatment facility, whenever possible.